 General Corporate Services

-During law school, Ms. Palmer represented low-income taxpayers before the Internal Revenue Service and the Connecticut Department of Revenue Services as part of the University of Connecticut School of Law's Low-Income Tax Clinic.
+During law school, Keisha represented low-income taxpayers before the Internal Revenue Service and the Connecticut Department of Revenue Services as part of the University of Connecticut School of Law's Low-Income Tax Clinic.
 She also represented indigent clients in appeals of criminal convictions as part of the University of Connecticut School of Law's Criminal Appellate Clinic.
-As part of the Connecticut Urban Legal Initiative, Ms. Palmer also advised tax-exempt organizations on corporate structure, fundraising, and qualifying for and maintaining tax-exempt status.
+As part of the Connecticut Urban Legal Initiative, Keisha advised tax-exempt organizations on corporate structure, fundraising, and qualifying for and maintaining tax-exempt status.

 She has been selected as a Rising Star to the Connecticut Super Lawyers list from 2013 to 2017.